cook-jeremy/StarRatingAPI/README.md

 .ratingStyle(.circle)
 ```

-To facilitate easy creation of a `Rating` view based on a specific configuration, we've added the following initializer:
+To facilitate easy creation of a `Rating` view based on a specific configuration, the API defines the following initializer:
 ```swift
 extension Rating {
     public init(_ configuration: RatingStyleConfiguration)